ankur512512/httpservice-python/README.md

 ## Project Structure

 - `resources` directory contains the application code that will be used by the `Dockerfile`.
-- `k8s` directory contains the manifests for deployment, service and ingress to be used by Kubernetes.
+- `k8s` directory contains the manifests for deployment, service, ingress and hpa (Horizontal Pod Autoscaler) to be used by Kubernetes.
 - `bootstrap.sh` script to bootstrap the `minikube` testing environment with `ingress` and `metrics-server` addons enabled.
 - `deploy.sh` script to deploy the k8s manifests in one shot on `minikube` kubernetes cluster.